Jasmine-Energy/pools-contracts/docs/JasminePoolFactory.md

 function computePoolAddress(bytes32 policyHash) external view returns (address poolAddress)
 ```

-Utility function to calculate deployed address of a pool from its         policy hash.
+Utility function to calculate deployed address of a pool from its         policy hash

 *Requirements:     - Policy hash must exist in existing pools *